Financial support for our Higher Education (HE) students

 Tuition fees for full-time Higher Education students – academic year 2022/23

 The College charges an annual tuition fee for higher education courses.
 Most students can apply for a repayable tuition fee loan of up to £9,000 for full-time courses.
-Students taking out the tuition fee loan will be required to begin repayments when you have finished your course and are earning at least £25,725 per year*.
+Students taking out the tuition fee loan will be required to begin repayments when you have finished your course and are earning at least £524 per week or £2,274 per month.
 More information about repayments can be found on the relevant student funding website.